 How long have you worked for AECOM?

-I have been at AECOM 4 years.
+I’ve been working at AECOM for two years.

 What do you like most about working for AECOM?